This content was reviewed by our licensed insurance agent, Michelle Schenker.

 Companion Protect does have some good things going for it — competitive premiums that don’t increase as your pet ages, no waiting periods, etc. However, to get the most out of their benefits, you’d want to go with one of their in-network vets.
-You can find their in-network vets using this map on their website, although it’s not very user-friendly.

 This in-network model is highly unusual in the pet insurance industry.
 Other providers let you use the vet of your choice without “penalties.”
 We’re also not crazy about their relatively strict prior approval requirements (again, an unusual practice in the industry today).

 The only customer reviews that we could find online were on their Facebook page, and all of those were positive.
 We would also expect to find reviews in other locations with a broader range of experiences, especially for a company that has been around since 2015.